hrluo/TopologicalBayesianActiveContour/README.md

 	 - `curve_to_q.m` The function that converts the coordinates of points sampled from a curve into unit-norm SRVF of curve.
 	 - `DynamicProgrammingQ.c` The function that finds a minimum-cost path used for elastic shape analysis.
 The original code is by J. D. Tucker based on equation (5.2) in his thesis, the current version is modified by Justin D. Strait and Hengrui Luo.
 	 - `ElasticShooting.m` The function that computes the SRVF of resulting curve after shooting a vector v on tangent space at a direction q1.
-	 - `ElasticShootingVector.m` The function that computes the geodesic distance (after optimal re-prameterizatoin and rotation) between two curves represented in the  SRVF form and the optimal re-parameterization and rotation between them.
+	 - `ElasticShootingVector.m` The function that computes the geodesic distance (after optimal re-parameterization and rotation) between two curves represented in the SRVF form and the optimal re-parameterization and rotation between them.
- 		 - `Find_Rotation_and_Seed_unique.m`   The function that computes the optimal reparameterizatoin between two curves (after optimally rotated) represented in the  SRVF form assuming the starting points of these two curves are fixed.
+ 		 - `Find_Rotation_and_Seed_unique.m`   The function that computes the optimal re-parameterization between two curves (after optimally rotated) represented in the SRVF form.
+This does not assume the starting points of the two curves are fixed, and finds the optimal starting point of the second curve to match the first curve.
-			 - `Find_Best_Rotation.m`  The function that computes the optimal rotation between two curves represented in the  SRVF form assuming the starting points of these two curves are fixed.
+			 - `Find_Best_Rotation.m`  The function that computes the optimal rotation between two curves represented in the SRVF form, assuming the starting points of these two curves are fixed.
-	- `FindElasticMean.m` Compute the the mean shape $\bar{q}$ on shape space (and its SRVF form).
+	- `FindElasticMean.m` Compute the elastic mean shape $\bar{q}$ on shape space (and its SRVF form).
 	- `FindElasticCovariance.m` Compute the covariance matrix on the tangent space (to the shape space) at the mean shape $\bar{q}$.
-	- `Form_Basis_Normal_A.m` Find an orthonormal basis of vectors for the normal space of a curve (in SRVF), with respect to inner product
+	- `Form_Basis_Normal_A.m` Find an orthonormal basis of vectors for the normal space of a curve (in SRVF), with respect to inner product.
 	- `Gram_Schmidt.m` Find an orthonormal basis constructed via Gram-Schmidt on a given space.
-	- `Group_Action_by_Gamma_Coord.m` Apply reparameterization to a curve in its own parameterization.
+	- `Group_Action_by_Gamma_Coord.m` Apply re-parameterization to a curve in its own parameterization.
-	- `Group_Action_by_Gamma_Coord_Q.m`  Apply reparameterization to a curve in its SRVF parameterization.
+	- `Group_Action_by_Gamma_Coord_Q.m`  Apply re-parameterization to a curve in its SRVF parameterization.
 	- `ImageEnergy.m` Compute the $E_{energy}$ term in the energy functional used for BAC method.
-		- `PixelDensityEst.m` Estimate the  density of interior  and exterior pixel values of an image.
+		- `PixelDensityEst.m` Estimate the  density of interior and exterior pixel values of an image (if training images are not available).
 		- `TrainingPixelDensity.m`   Estimate the  density of interior and exterior pixel values of training images.
 	- `ImageUpdate.m` Compute the needed gradient of $E_{energy}$ along current contour in order to update the energy functional.
 	- `InnerProd_Q.m` Compute the inner product of two curves in SRVF form.
 	- `invertGamma.m` Compute the inverse of parameterization function.